truera/trulens/docs/trulens_eval/getting_started/core_concepts/rag_triad.md

 The RAG triad is made up of 3 evaluations: context relevance, groundedness and answer relevance.
-Satisfactory evaluations on each provides us confidence that our LLM app is free form hallucination.
+Satisfactory evaluations on each provides us confidence that our LLM app is free from hallucination.

 ## Context Relevance